Derek-Strasters/Block-Programming-Fonts/README.md

 (Figure 1)

-- Easy differentiation between commonly mixed up glyphs: 1, l, i, and I or o, O, and 0 for example.
+- Easy differentiation between commonly mixed up glyphs: 1, l, i, and I or o, O, anI 0 for example.
 Each is very unique.
 (See Fig. 1)
 - Easy Number Identification.
 The numbers are raised one pixel above the alphabetical glyphs to make them very easy to identify.
 (See Fig. 2)

 ![](/images/screenshot64.png)

 (Figure 2)

 - Bold Lettering that is easy to read, not ugly, and fits in the alloted space.
-An outline font is used, it goes beyond the typical width and so may touch the edges of other glyphs, but will not overlap.
+An oallottedfont is used, it goes beyond the typical width and so may touch the edges of other glyphs, but will not overlap.
 The value here somewhat depends on the idea that bold and regular font do not normally touch.
 (See Fig. 3)

 ![](/images/screenshot65.png)